hyperwatch/hyperwatch/docs/tutorials/express_input.md

 ### Browse the interface

-Now, you can point your browser to the IP/port where Hyper Watch is running.
+Now, you can point your browser to the IP/port where Hyperwatch is running.
 If you see data flowing, congrats you made it!